rajivrnyc/clinic-management-system/README.md

 - I assumed that the lowest number a room can be assigned is 1 and that it is not posible for a room to have a negative room number assigned to it.
 - If a staff member is deactivated I assume that none of their attributes change with the deactivation such as jobTitle or NPI level/CprLevel.
 - As of right now I assume that there is no maximum capacity for the clinic or a limit to how many clinical staff members can be assigned to a patient.
+- I assume that a patient's temperature can be anything except negative.
+- I assume that the patient can have any possible chief complaint and still be admitted to the hospital.
+- I assume that there are no restrictions on what constitures a patient or staff member's name other than that they are Strings.

 ### Limitations